anywhichway/thunderclap/README.md

 includes the addition of graph queries a la GunDB, full-text indexing, and joins.

 # Change Log (reverse chronological order)

+2019-06-26 v0.0.12a Indexing now extends to 3 levels to provide more data spread.
+Sub-objects still not indexed as direct paths.
+Added support for expiring keys and listing keys.

 2019-06-25 v0.0.11a Code optimizations and bug fixes.